ATTX-project/ATTX-project.github.io/Import/attx_project/ATTX-Architecture-Overview.md

 ## Workflow Component

 The ATTX Workflow Component provides a configurable framework with the main purpose of managing, scheduling and monitoring data ingestion, processing and distribution related workflows.
-WF provides the platform data related to provenance of the working data.
+Workflow Component provides the Semantic Broker information related to provenance of the working data.

 * Github Repository: [workflow-component](https://github.com/ATTX-project/workflow-component)
 * Details about the [Workflow Component](Workflow-Component.md).

 ## Graph Component

-The ATTX Graph component associated to this project has the main goal of aggregating the data that flows within the platform, types of transformations (and associated workflows), the provenance information (agent and ETL processes performed) and other meta data.
+The ATTX Graph component associated to this project has the main goal of aggregating the data that flows within the Semantic Broker, types of transformations (and associated workflows), the provenance information (agent and ETL processes performed) and other meta data.

 * Github Repository: [graph-component](https://github.com/ATTX-project/graph-component)
 * Details about the [Graph Component](Graph-Component.md).